Five things to keep in mind when planning an Erasmus+ BIP

 5. Challenges

-The administrative work can also be very demanding during all stages of the program, and not all lecturers have enough time on their busy schedules.
+The administrative work can also be very demanding during all stages of the programme, and not all lecturers have enough time on their busy schedules.
 Due to this, it is important to share responsibilities.
 Synchronising everyone's calendars will be challenging, so it's essential to use checklists and stick to the plan.

 Challenges can occur in unexpected places and can sometimes stay under the lecturers’ radar.
 This is why we recommend taking feedback seriously, adjusting accordingly on the go, and prioritising evaluation towards the end of each iteration.